nevis11/phserfighter/README.md

 | Enter | Select menu option. |

 ## Smart contracts (optional)

+### EVM Contracts
 The `contracts/` folder includes small, standalone examples:
 - **NamingRegistry** — Set and read a name for a wallet address.
 - **Escrow** — Lock ETH, then release to payee or refund to payer.
 Includes basic reentrancy protection.

 These are provided as references for future gameplay and economy ideas.
 You can deploy them to a testnet or local chain and wire them into the client when needed.

+### Aptos NFT Contracts
+The `client/aptos-nft/` folder includes Move contracts for NFT integration:
+- **dungeon_nft** — NFT module with collection and item structs for in-game loot

+To deploy the Aptos contracts:
+1. Install the Aptos CLI
+2. Navigate to `client/aptos-nft`
+3. Run `aptos move compile --named-addresses dungeon_nft=default`
+4. Run `aptos move publish --named-addresses dungeon_nft=default`
+5. Note the deployed module address and set it in your `.env` file as `VITE_MODULE_ADDRESS`

 ## Vision and roadmap
 spearHead is designed to evolve.
 Upcoming ideas we’re excited about: